The PYTHON 1300 is a 1/2 inch SXGA CMOS image sensor with a pixel array of 1280 by 1024 pixels.

 A high level of programmability using a four wire serial peripheral interface enables the user to read out specific regions of interest.
 Up to 8 regions can be programmed, achieving even higher frame rates.
 The P1-SN/SE part variants have 4 LVDS lanes, facilitating frame rates up to 210 frames per second in Zero ROT mode.
 Each channel runs at 720 Mbps.
 A separate synchronization channel containing payload information is provided to facilitate the image reconstruction at the receiving end.
 The P2-SN/SE part variants provide a parallel CMOS output interface at reduced frame rate.

-The PYTHON 1300 is packaged in a 48-pin LCC package and is available in monochrome, Bayer color, and extended NIR versions.
+The PYTHON 1300 is packaged in a 48-pin LCC package and is available in monochrome, Bayer color, and extended NIR versions both with and without protective tape.

 IP-CDS global shutter technology